w3f/polkadot-wiki/docs/build-parachains-rococo.md

 Downward transfers are when an account on the Relay Chain sends a transfer to their own account on a different parachain.
-This type of transfer uses a depository and mint model, meaning that when the DOT leave the senders account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens in the specified amount on the parachain.
+This type of transfer uses a depository and mint model, meaning that when the DOT leave the sender's account on the Relay Chain and are transferred into an account on a parachain, the parachain mints a corresponding amount of tokens in the specified amount on the parachain.

 For example, we can send tokens from Alice's account on the Relay Chain to her own account on